QI2lab/mcSIM/README.md

 cd mcSIM
 pip install .[expt_ctrl]
 ```
 Some functions can be optionally run on a GPU.
 This functionality has been tested with CUDA 11.2 and 11.8.
-If GPU support is desired
+If GPU support is desired,
-and you are using CUDA 11.2 or greater, install the package using
+first install [CuPy](https://cupy.dev/) manually, and then install mcSIM with pip.
+For example, if you are using a conda environment and
+CUDA toolkit 11.8
 ```
-git clone https://github.com/QI2lab/mcSIM.git
-cd mcSIM
-pip install .[gpu]
+conda install -c conda-forge cupy cudatoolkit=11.8 git clone https://github.com/QI2lab/mcSIM.git cd mcSIM pip install .[gpu]
 ```
-Otherwise, you must manually install the appropriate versions of [CuPy](https://cupy.dev/) and [cuCIM](https://pypi.org/project/cucim/) installed.
+This will install the appropriate version of the scikit-image portion of [cuCIM](https://pypi.org/project/cucim/).
-Actually only the scikit-image portion of cuCIM is required.
-Note that the entire package cannot be installed on Windows,
-but the scikit-image portion can.
+Note that the entire package cannot be installed on Windows, but the scikit-image portion can.
 This portion of cuCIM can be installed manually using
 ```
 pip install "git+https://github.com/rapidsai/cucim.git@v22.12.00#egg=cucim&subdirectory=python/cucim"
 ```
+or the tag v22.12.00 can be replaced with the most recent version

 # SIM reconstruction code
 ### [sim_reconstruction.py](mcsim/analysis/sim_reconstruction.py)